-In response to the dramatically shifting national political climate after 2016, my newest textile works, entitled, Worry Flags, bring to bear elements from my entire oeuvre.
+In response to the dramatically shifting national political climate, my latest textile works, entitled, Worry Flags, bring to bear elements from my entire oeuvre.
 From my socially active White Flags project to my more recent formal explorations of digital embroidery, Worry Flags are a subtle yet critical examination of our current national social fabric.

 To inquire about commissioning custom projects or works, as well as the availability and pricing of existing pieces not currently listed under the on-line shop, please contact the artist directly.